RapDv-com/rapdv-cms/README.md

 ## Application structure
 - Back-end code is in `server` folder
 - Front-end code is in `client` folder.
-After modifying client code, you need to run `npm run build-client` to rebuild it.
+After modifying client code, you need to run `npm run build-prod` to rebuild it.